jo3rn/jo3rn.de/posts/2018-04-11--farewell-fairphone/index.en.md

 author: jo3rn
 ---

-No English version of this blog post.
+No English version of this blog post (yet).
+Check out the [German one](/de/blog/farewell-fairphone).